itsmillertim3/perform2021/performanceEngineering-as-a-Self-Service/content/02_Load_Test_Analysis_Performance_Issue/index.md

 ### Architecture Validation - Service Flow

 As testers, we typically only test against the service endpoint.

-As performance engineers we should however understand what happens end-to-end with that request.
-Which other services does it call?
-How many round trips to the database does it make?
-Does service load balancing and failover work correctly?
-Do the caching layers work well?
-And do we have any bad architectural patterns such as a data-driven N+1 query problem?
+As performance engineers we should however understand:

+- What happens end-to-end with that request?
+- Which other services does it call?
+- How many round trips to the database does it make?
+- Does service load balancing and failover work correctly?
+- Do the caching layers work well?
+- Do we have any bad architectural patterns such as a data-driven N+1 query problem?

 In Dynatrace, we analyze the Service Flow which shows us the full end-to-end flow of every request executed against our service endpoint.
 You can also apply filters to only focus on a particular test transaction, a specific time frame or compare the flow of failing vs non- failing transactions.